Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Removable armrests, swinging removable footrests and detachable back make shifting easier.

-A gatch bed for care.
+A gatch bed can be used for care.
 It is a bed with a frame in three movable sections equipped with mechanical spring parts that permit raising the head end, foot end, or middle as required.

-Patient with C% injury is not able to earn a living by use of his hands.
+A patient with C5 injury is not able to earn a living by use of his hands.

 C6 Functional Abilities